I turned myself in on July 13, 1992, at the CIA building in Langley

 God for him that it was a recorder and not a hand grenade.

-that they would soon get in contact with me.
-On August
+would soon get in touch with me.
+On August 24, Austin FBI

-24, Austin FBI Special Agent Jim King called me at work
+Special Agent Jim King called me at work and said he

-and said he wanted to talk with me about my recent visit to
+wanted to talk with me about my recent visit to Langley.

-Langley.
-Two days later, King and Special Agent Bob
+Two days later, King and Special Agent Bob Baker came

-Baker came to my house (613 Blackberry, below) in
+to my house (613 Blackberry, below) in Austin, Texas and

-Austin, Texas and we began an uneasy on-again-off-again
+we began an uneasy on-again-off-again relation, the goal

-relation, the goal of which was to penetrate Cuban
+of which was to penetrate Cuban intelligence.
+The CIA

 The spy who came in